 Cover with lid and cook on LOW for 6 hours.

-Remove lid; add the cabbage on top of the corned beef and make sure it's submerged in the liquid.
-Cover, and continue cooking on LOW for another 2 hours.
+Remove lid; add the cabbage on top of the corned beef and spoon some of the broth over the wedges.
+Cover, and continue cooking on LOW for another 2 hours, spooning the hot broth over the cabbage every 30 minutes to ensure it cooks properly and is tender.

 Remove the cabbage, corned beef, carrots, potatoes, and onion from the slow cooker.
 Thinly slice the corned beef against the grain.

-Place the meat and vegetables on a platter and serve with mustard or horseradish on the side, if desired.
+Place the meat and vegetables on a platter and drizzle the garlic-herb butter over everything.
+Serve with mustard or horseradish on the side, if desired.

-NOTE: potatoes and carrots will get quite soft being cooked all day.
-If you prefer firmer veggies, I recommend adding them in around the 3 1/2 to 4 hour mark.
-(For other tips and helpful information, please refer to the full article.)
+Potatoes and carrots will get quite soft being cooked all day, which is how my family likes them.
+If you prefer firmer veggies, I recommend adding them in after 3 hours.